AthenaisGautier/ContinuousLogisticGaussianRandomFields/README.md

 <img src="https://github.com/AthenaisGautier/ContinuousLogisticGaussianRandomFields/blob/main/figures/consistency-distance2.png" alt="Illustration of the quality of the estimation evolving with sample size and number of features" width="700"/>

-We display the MAP estimates of the density fields for different sample sizes within a well-specified SLGP setting.
+We also offer to visualise the MAP estimates of the density fields for different sample sizes within a well-specified SLGP setting.

 <img src="https://github.com/AthenaisGautier/ContinuousLogisticGaussianRandomFields/blob/main/figures/ref4mod4nFreq500.png" alt="Evolution of the estimation" width="700"/>